tomaskraus/ts-propper/README.md

 ### Less restrictive Propper

-This Propper will work on all Object having an 'r' property at the top-level, of type 'number'
+This Propper will work on all Objects having an 'r' property at the top-level, of type 'number':

 ```ts
 const justRProp = P.newInstance<{r: number}, number>('r');